-The creature is called Pentecopterus and is part of the Eurypterid family of sea scorpions.
-Unlike modern land scorpions, its tail didn't sting.
-Though half this creature's length was tail, it was used more for balance.
+The animal is called Pentecopterus and is part of the Eurypterid family of sea scorpions.
+Unlike modern land scorpions, its tail did not sting and was used more for balance.

 What do you think about this animal?